 Agitation, anxiety, stupor, and cyanosis.

-50. What diagnostic testing is not useful for CO poisoning?
+50. What diagnostic tests are not useful for CO poisoning?

 Routine ABG and pulse oximetry.